Osaka Castle with Kids

 • Food: Seasonal food stalls in the park + konbini nearby.
 Great spot for a bring-your-own picnic!

-Take the Chuo Line to Morinomiya Station or the Tanimachi Line to Tanimachi 4-chome Station.
+Train: Take the Chuo Line to Morinomiya Station or the Tanimachi Line to Tanimachi 4-chome Station.
 It’s about a 10-minute walk through the park from either.

-Best Family Hotels Near Osaka Castle
+Family-Friendly Hotels Near Osaka Castle

 Looking to stay close to Osaka Castle?
 These family-friendly hotels are within easy reach of the park and castle grounds: